jakecastelli/trongate-vscode/README.md

 * Added status bar message to remind you which frontend framework is active

 ### 1.0.2
-* dropdown option menu when creating new module
+* dropdown options menu when creating a new module
-  * can choose no (default) to cretae a class only
+  * can choose no (default) to create a class only
   * or choose yes to create a view, with linked CSS and JavaScript files
-* added new snippet > tge that will display a dropdown menu of commone environment variables
+* added new snippet > tge that will display a dropdown menu of common environment variables
   * BASE_URL, WEBSITE_NAME, OUR_NAME, OUR_TELNUM, OUR_ADDRESS & OUR_EMAIL_ADDRESS